This used to be my research agenda:

-I play a leading role in a number of initiatives to promote research transparency.
-I’m a member of the Steering Committee of the UK Reproducitibility Network and the Executive Committee of Project TIER, as well as serving on the Advisory Board of the Qualitative Data Repository.
-I write about reproducibility on my blog and tweet at @polscireplicate.
+I played a leading role in a number of initiatives to promote research transparency.
+I was a member of the Steering Committee of the UK Reproducitibility Network and the Executive Committee of Project TIER, as well as serving on the Advisory Board of the Qualitative Data Repository.
+I wrote about reproducibility on my blog and tweet at @polscireplicate.

-I also work on a British-Academy-funded project to foster data transparency in government administration and universities.
+I also worked on a British-Academy-funded project to foster data transparency in government administration and universities.
 Together with Prof Dalson Figueiredo, Federal University of Pernambuco, I conducted a novel study on corruption in Brazil and organised transparency workshops for researchers and civil servants.
 More info about this project is here.
-A journal article is in preparation.

 Nicole Janz.
 2010. “ ‘And no one will keep that light from shining.’
 Civil Religion after September 11 in Speeches of George W. Bush.”
 Berlin: Lit-Verlag.